 Paver maintenance does not have to be time consuming.
 Pavers are a practical low maintenance option for driveways, around pools, paths, under verandas and patio areas.
 However, because they’re often exposed to the elements, including rain and wind, blowing leaves, dust and dirt, or exposed to human factors like muddy boots, BBQ accidents and red wine, you should take steps to keep your pavers looking as good as when they were first laid.

-There are 3 steps to keep your pavers looking their best.
+There are 3 steps to paver maintenance, to keep your pavers looking their best.

 Sealers will wear over time, depending on the amount of wear, quality of sealer and quality of application, this could be a yearly process or every second year.

 To maintain pavers, regular maintenance will be worth the little time it takes to sweep leaves off with a stiff bristle broom, blow off dirt with a ‘blower vac’ or hose them down with water jets.